Allano

-Allano Brendon de Souza Lima (born 24 April 1995), simply known as Allano, is a Brazilian professional footballer who plays as a winger for Indonesian Super League club Persija Jakarta.
+Allano Brendon de Souza Lima (born 24 April 1995), simply known as Allano, is a Brazilian professional footballer who plays as a winger for Super League club Bhayangkara Presisi.

 Club career

 Allano was born in Rio de Janeiro and finished his formation with Botafogo.
 He made his senior debut on 8 February 2014, starting in a 0–1 home loss against Friburguense for the Campeonato Carioca championship.

 On 28 October 2014, Allano moved to Cruzeiro after having indiscipline problems at Fogão, and returned to youth football.
 Previously a left back, he was converted to an attacking midfielder at his new club.

 Promoted to the main squad, Allano made his Série A debut on 3 June 2015, coming on as a second-half substitute for Willian in a 1–0 home win against Flamengo.